Ashraf-Hamdoun/Math-LaTeX-Builder/README.md

 -   **🚀 Pure Dart & Cross-Platform Compatibility**: Developed entirely in Dart, ensuring seamless integration and consistent performance across all Dart and Flutter supported platforms (Web, Mobile, Desktop).
 -   **⚡️ Optimized Performance**: Employs a "dirty-checking" mechanism to intelligently recompute only the modified segments of the LaTeX string, minimizing overhead and ensuring efficient rendering, particularly for dynamic or frequently updated expressions.

 ## Visual Demonstration

-*(Consider embedding a GIF or screenshot here to visually showcase the package's capabilities, especially its dynamic expression building and cursor navigation.
-This is crucial for UI-oriented packages.)*

 ![Package Demo](https://place-hold.it/700x400?text=Dynamic+LaTeX+Generation+Demo)

+*The above is a placeholder.
+Replace with a real GIF or screenshot to showcase dynamic LaTeX building and cursor navigation for best results.*

+---

 ## Architectural Foundation: The LaTeX Expression Tree